SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

 We have now modeled the database and we have created an Odata service, in the next part we will create a UI application to consume the data provided by the Odata service.

 ## 2. Create Wishlist Application User Interface
-We willl now create an SAPUI5 application using WebIDE by consuming the OData service created in the previous step to create the wishlist.
+We will now create an SAPUI5 application using WebIDE by consuming the OData service created in the previous step to create the wishlist.

 1. Right-click on your project and click _New-HTML5 Module_.<br>

 ![new html5](images/Exercise1_20_New_html5.jpg)